3-year-old and 9-year-old flown by Life Flight after crash involving 18-wheeler on I-10

 According to Lynn Nguyen, Chief of Vehicular Crimes, a white truck stopped in a moving lane of traffic because a water bottle was stuck underneath the driver's brake and gas pedals.
 The driver put on his hazard lights as he tried to remove the bottle.

 A second and third car were both able to stop and did not hit him.
-However, a fourth vehicle, a silver pickup truck, couldn't stop in time and crashed into them.
+However, a fourth vehicle, a gray Dodge Ram pickup truck, couldn't stop in time and crashed into them.

-An 18-wheeler that was unable to avoid the wreck also hit the silver truck, causing it to spin.
-The 3-year-old and 9-year-old were in the back of the silver pickup.
+An 18-wheeler that was unable to avoid the wreck also hit the Dodge truck, causing it to spin.
+The 3-year-old and 9-year-old were riding in the Dodge pickup.

-Both children were flown to the hospital and taken into surgery.
+Both children were flown to Memorial Hermann Hospital, where they remain in critical condition.
 The 3-year-old has a brain hemorrhage and the 9-year-old has a skull fracture.

 The drivers are okay.
 They have not shown signs of intoxication, according to authorities.